Meet The Therapists

 If you have any question or would like to book a session with me, please feel free to contact me

 Derek Collins, Doctor of Naturopathy

-Derek is a qualified Doctor of Naturopathy offering a holistic approach to the treatment of the body.
-Derek offers remedial therapy, massage and exercise in addition to complementary therapies.
-Derek has over 30 years experience working holistically with the body.
+I am a qualified Doctor of Naturopathy offering a holistic approach to the treatment of the body.
+I offer Remedial massage; Remedial Exercise, Diet & Nutrition; Sports Injury Treatment (Remedial Therapy); Pressure Points; Relaxation and Meditation; Chakra Healing and Reiki.
+I have over 30 years experience working holistically with the body.

 My first interest in healing began in the 1960’s when I was practicing Judo.
 Since then I have completed training in healing, Naturopathy, Reiki & Seichim healing.
 I have been a full time therapist since 1992 and have been running my own clinics since then.
 As a naturopath I believe that the body’s own healing force actually cures!
 My job here is to get you to a position were it can do so, this means I look at a total holistic picture of your ailments and will use any of the natural therapies or any combination of the natural therapies that I practice to get you back to health.
 I provide treatments for: Acute & chronic ailments, repetitive strain injuries, aches & pains in muscles and joints, any injury, stress headaches, migraines, trapped nerves, tension stiffness, fatigue, insomnia, wellness and pampering.